Create a Website Account - Manage notification subscriptions, save form progress and more.

 Show All Answers

-A snow event may be called when at least 2 inches of snow has accumulated in a single snowfall.
-Snow events will be posted on the city’s website and local access cable television.
-When a snow event has been called, residents have 48 hours to remove snow from the public sidewalk abutting their property.
-If snow has not been removed in a timely fashion, the city reserves the right to have a contractor remove the snow and charge the homeowner for the service and administrative fee.
-A snow emergency may be called when ice or snow has accumulated or is significantly likely to accumulate to such an extent as to impede safe travel within the city.
-Snow emergencies will be posted on the city’s Facebook Page, website and on our local access cable television channels.
-During a snow emergency, no cars are to be parked on the street.
-3:00 a.m. to 5:00 a.m. parking permits are also void.
+A snow event is called when at least 2 inches of snow has accumulated in a single snowfall.
+Snow events are posted on the city’s website and local access cable television.
+During a snow event, residents have 48 hours to remove snow from the public sidewalk abutting their property.
+If snow is not removed in a timely fashion, the city reserves the right to have a contractor remove the snow and charge the homeowner for the service and administrative fee.